 Joseph Denison (c.
 1726 – 1806) was a banker and wealthy landowner.
 Only patchy details about his origins in West Yorkshire are available, but he came from a poor background.
-He travelled to London and started a career in banking quickly amassing a large fortune sufficient to buy the expansive estate of DenbiesLarge estate to the northwest of Dorking in Surrey, England.
+He travelled to London and started a career in banking, quickly amassing a fortune sufficiently large to buy the expansive estate of DenbiesLarge estate to the northwest of Dorking in Surrey, England.
 A farmhouse and surrounding land originally owned by John Denby was purchased in 1734 by Jonathan Tyers, the proprietor of Vauxhall Gardens in London, and converted into a weekend retreat.
 Large estate to the northwest of Dorking in Surrey, England.
 A farmhouse and surrounding land originally owned by John Denby was purchased in 1734 by Jonathan Tyers, the proprietor of Vauxhall Gardens in London, and converted into a weekend retreat. , in Surrey, originally built up by Jonathan TyersProprietor of New Spring Gardens, later known as Vauxhall Gardens, a popular pleasure garden in Kennington, London.
 Proprietor of New Spring Gardens, later known as Vauxhall Gardens, a popular pleasure garden in Kennington, London. of Vauxhall Gardens notoriety.
 The purchase of other landholdings followed considerably extending the portfolio of properties owned.

 Twice married, his first marriage did not produce any issue but with his second wife he had three children, a son and two daughters.
-His oldest daughter, Elizabeth, became the last mistress of King George IV and his son, William Joseph, continued to add to the family fortune by following his father into banking, cementing the family’s social status.
+His oldest daughter, Elizabeth, became the last mistress of King George IV, and his son, William Joseph, continued to add to the family fortune by following his father into banking, cementing the family’s social status.

 Life